DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Any program can be altered, saved to a **.vktProg** (_Vektor PROGRAM_) file, and loaded later from **.vktProg** file.

-:information_source: Program name always follows the indicated filename when you save the current program (but with restrictive number of characters, and character number).
+:information_source: Program name always follows the indicated filename when you save the current program (but with restrictive character set, and number of characters).

-All programs (and their relevant default settings) are always saved along the VCV patch file (.vcv) and autosave.
+All programs (and their relevant default settings) are always saved along the VCV patch file (.vcv), VCV preset file (.vcvm), and VCV Rack 2 autosave feature.

 A _Vektor_ program is using 4 pages:
 - The first (home) page displays the program number and name along L2 button, and MIX ENVelope state (on/off) along L5 button.